 The example models were created on the model creation date shown in the tables below (not to be confused with the historical model start date) and are still evolving and generating signals as of today.
 Because they were created with the Adaptive Modeler version that was current at that time, they do not make use of new features or improvements brought by later versions.

 The tables show the Trading Simulator performance of the models.
 The historical results are the results from model start date until model creation date.

 It should be noted that the historical model results may seem less impressive than those reported by many other trading software systems that use some form of optimization.
-However, as explained here, Adaptive Modeler's incremental walk-forward approach (not optimized) prevents overfitting and leads to more resilient models whose historical results are more reliable and more indicative of future results.
+However, as explained here, Adaptive Modeler's incremental approach (no optimizing on historical data) prevents overfitting and leads to more resilient models whose historical results are more reliable and more indicative of future results.

 The results since creation are the results from model creation date until now.
 Since the historical period generally spans several decades while the period since creation is much shorter, relatively less significance should be attributed to the results since creation.
 Models that have performed well historically, may sometimes undergo periods of poor performance and may therefore (temporarily) show poor returns since creation date.

 More extensive performance information is available inside the models.